 This type of insurance is a great way of managing your business vehicle insurance obligations within a fleet because it condenses all your vehicles’ cover into just one policy.
 That way, when it’s time to renew, you only have to update one policy; regardless of how many vehicles your company has in service.

-What types of vehicle does fleet insurance cover?
+What types of vehicle does motor fleet insurance cover?

-Fleet insurance extends to all classes of vehicle owned and operated by your company for its business operations.
-This includes any company-issued cars your employees use for work journeys, as well as taxis, motorcycles, minibuses, HGVs, trucks and even plant used on construction sites.
+Motor Fleet insurance extends to all classes of vehicles owned and operated by your company for its business operations.
+This includes any company-issued cars your employees use for work journeys, as well as taxis, motorcycles, minibuses, HGVs, trucks and even plants used on construction sites.

 Providing all the vehicles you want to insure are registered under the same business ownership they’ll qualify to be included as part of a combined fleet insurance policy.

-What are the different types of fleet insurance available?
+What are the different types of motor fleet insurance available?